-If signs of leaf insect damage is present, dust with wood ashes or Diatomaceous earth (DE).
-If you find tunnels in stems of your pumpkin plants and yellow sawdust like piles near a hole in the stem, cut the stem with a sharp knife, remove the larvae, mound up soil over the cut stem, and water well.
+If signs of leaf insect damage are present, dust with wood ashes or Diatomaceous earth (DE).
+If you find tunnels in the stems of your pumpkin plants and yellow sawdust-like piles near a hole in the stem, cut the stem with a sharp knife, remove the larvae, mound up soil over the cut stem, and water well.

-Pumpkins will be ripe after color has changed from green to orange and skin has toughened.
+Pumpkins will be ripe after the color has changed from green to orange and the skin has toughened.
 Bring in pumpkins before the first frost in the autumn.

 Harvesting and Storing Pumpkins

-Do not wash pumpkins that you intend to store.
-Store in temperatures in location where temperatures remain between 45-500F with 65-70 percent humidity.
-If mildew becomes a problem, wipe pumpkin fruit with a solution of 1:9 bleach:water solution and then rub with salad oil.
-Pumpkins will store up to five months using this system.
+Do not wash the pumpkins that you intend to store.
+Store in temperatures in a location where temperatures remain between 45-50 degrees Fahrenheit (4-10 degrees Celsius) with 65-70 percent humidity.
+If mildew becomes a problem, wipe pumpkin fruit with a solution of 1:9 bleach: water solution and then rub with salad oil.
+Pumpkins will store for up to five months using this system.

 Easy Pie Crust for Pumpkin Pie

-Now that you have your homegrown pumpkin, a good homemade pumpkin pie deserves a homemade pie crust.
+Now that you have your homegrown pumpkin, it's time to start the pie, and a good homemade pumpkin pie deserves a homemade pie crust.

-For a single crust pie, Sift one cup flour into a bowl and add one-half teaspoon of salt.
-Now, cut one half cup of vegetable shortening into the flour and salt mixture.
+For a single-crust pie, Sift one cup of flour into a bowl and add one-half teaspoon of salt.
+Now, cut one-half cup of vegetable shortening into the flour and salt mixture.
 Mix well.
-Now sprinkle two tablespoons ice-cold (the colder the better) water.
+Now sprinkle two tablespoons of ice-cold (the colder the better) water.

 Press dough firmly into a ball.
 Roll out into a circle one inch larger in diameter than the pan.
 Fit crust dough loosely in the pan.
-Prevent stretching to avoid shrinking while pie is cooking.
-Trim edges of the pie and crimp edges if desired.
-Your crust is now ready for the filling..
+Prevent stretching to avoid shrinking while the pie is cooking.
+Trim the edges of the pie and crimp the edges if desired.
+Your crust is now ready for the filling.

 Making Your Pumpkin Pie Filing from Scratch